phuonglh/vn.vitk/POS.md

 `./bin/spark-submit ~/vitk/target/vn.vitk-3.0.jar -t tag -a train -dim 10000 -reg 1e-6 -i <input-file>`

-The resulting CMM has 10 thousands dimensions and is saved to the default directory `/export/dat/tag/vi/cmm`.
+The resulting CMM has 10 thousand dimensions and is saved to the default directory `/export/dat/tag/vi/cmm`.
 If you want to save the result to a specific directory, append the `-cmm` argument, for example: